gagin/make-lite/README.md

 If you love the core dependency-graph concept of Make but are tired of `.PHONY`, tab errors, and confusing variable expansion rules, `make-lite` is for you.

-## Core Features
+### Core Features

+`make-lite` directly addresses the most common and frustrating aspects of GNU Make with a set of simple, predictable design choices.

+-   **Intuitive Dependency Rules (The Core Fix)**
+    This is the most important feature.
+A rule runs if **any** of its target files are missing, or if **any** source file is newer than **any** target file.
+This elegant logic solves multiple GNU Make frustrations at once:
+    -   **Multi-target rules just work.** A rule like `file_pb.go file_grpc.pb.go: file.proto` will correctly re-run if *either* generated file is deleted.
+    -   **Code generators are handled perfectly.** `protoc` creating two files from one source is no longer a problem.

+-   **Flexible Recipe Indentation**
+    While GNU Make's principle that recipes must be indented is sound, its implementation is famously brittle. `make-lite` fixes this:
--   **Flexible Recipe Indentation**: Like GNU Make, recipes must be indented.
-However, `make-lite` allows **any indentation (spaces or tabs)**.
-This completely eliminates GNU Make's strict 'tab-only' requirement and the infamous 'missing separator' errors it causes.
+    -   **Any indentation (spaces or tabs) is valid.** This completely eliminates the strict 'tab-only' requirement and the infamous 'missing separator' errors it causes, embracing the philosophy that indentation is for human readability, and humans should be free to choose their style.

+-   **Implicit & Non-Infectious Phony Targets**
--   **No More `.PHONY`**: Any target that doesn't correspond to a file on disk is automatically treated as "phony" and will always run.
+    Any target that doesn't correspond to a file on disk is automatically treated as "phony" (it will always run).
+This has two major benefits:
+    -   It completely eliminates the need for `.PHONY` boilerplate.
+    -   It fixes the confusing GNU Make behavior where a phony target can cause its file-based dependencies to be rebuilt unnecessarily.

--   **Automatic Directory Creation**: If a rule's target is in a directory that doesn't exist, `make-lite` will create it automatically before running the recipe.
+-   **Automatic Directory Creation**
+    If a rule's target is in a directory that doesn't exist (e.g., `bin/my_app`), `make-lite` will create the parent directory (`bin/`) automatically before running the recipe.
+No more `mkdir -p` boilerplate.

--   **Simplified & Powerful Variables**: `make-lite` has a clean variable precedence and supports GNU Make's powerful implicit `$(shell ...)` behavior without the confusing parts.
--   **Helpful Error Messages**: `make-lite` detects common unsupported GNU Make functions and provides clear errors instead of failing silently.
-Recipe failures are reported cleanly and precisely.
--   **Seamless Migration**: The syntax is familiar enough that most simple Makefiles can be migrated quickly, often with assistance from an LLM.
+-   **Practical `.env` Parsing**
+    When using `load_env .env`, `make-lite` automatically strips surrounding quotes (`"` or `'`) from the values.
+This is the behavior users almost always want and expect, but have to handle manually in shell scripts.

 ## How It Works (The Specification)